whitedevops/mailtoweb/README.md

 # MailToWeb

 MailToWeb returns the webmail URL related to a an email address.

-It can be used in web apps to provide a direct link to the user's webmail from his email address, after a subscription for example.
+It can be used in web apps for a better user experience, by providing a direct link to user's webmail from his email address, after a subscription for example.

 ## Installation